alfredxiao/gofrankie/README.md

 # Notes
 - `server.go` has been made this way with the intent to be able to shutdown down it gracefully from both when running in test and from when interrupt signal, e.g. Ctrl-C. Otherwise, it could be made much simpler, with even 20 lines fewer.
 - Only `server_test.go` requires running real server, other tests are unit level and require no server running
+- `vendor` folder is not checked, if needed, one can just run `go mod vendor` to recreate them.

 # Room for Improvement
 - Error Codes